tshepang/blog/content/computing/project of note: Debian Installer.rst

     -- `an interview of Colin Watson`__

-In addition, this tool (or rather, a set of tools) also happens to be rock-solid tool, and its great reliability gets admiration from me on each install (and I've done dozens, with not one instance of data loss).
+In addition, this tool (or rather, a set of tools) also happens to be rock-solid, and its great reliability and ease-of-use gets admiration from me on each install...
+I've done dozens, with not one instance of data loss.

 __ http://raphaelhertzog.com/2010/11/25/people-behind-debian-colin-watson/